-As well as thinking about if you can give your bunnies plenty of space and the right kind of company, it’s important to think about how much it will cost to care for them.
-Finances are easy to forget in all the buzz of getting a new pet but it’s really important to understand the lifelong cost you’re committing to.
+As well as thinking about whether you can give your bunnies plenty of space and the right kind of company, it’s important to consider how much it will cost to care for them.
+Finances are easy to forget in all the buzz of getting a new pet, but it’s vital to understand the lifelong cost you’re committing to.

-Rabbits are social animals and should be kept in pair or small groups so they have company of their own kind.
-All of our costings are based on caring for a pair of rabbits.
+Rabbits are social animals and should always live in pairs or small groups so they have company of their own kind.
+All of our costs are based on caring for a pair of rabbits.

-This is the minimum amount you’ll need to spend to meet your rabbits’ welfare needs.
-Your rabbits might need lots of health care or you might decide to spend more on them which will increase the cost involved – they could be as high as £30,000!
+This is the estimated minimum amount you’ll need to spend to meet your rabbits’ welfare needs.
+If your rabbits need lots of health care or you decide to spend more on them, the costs could be considerably more.

 Apart from neutering and vaccinations, these costs don’t include any vet fees.
 If your rabbit has an accident or develops a health problem, the cost could be much higher.
 It’s important to be prepared, which is why we recommend rabbit owners get pet insurance.